-The overall data of the study showed that giving frequent reminders may have led to a decrease in evening electricity consumption.
+The overall data of the study showed that giving frequent reminders may have led to a decrease in the evening electricity consumption.
 Although a statistically significant difference was observed between the control group and the frequent reminders group, it was difficult to confirm if it was from custodian behavior since other external factors interfered with data collection regarding lights.
-Figure 2 suggests that there was little change regarding the amount of lights on, showing no significance with a p-value higher than 0.05.
+Figure 2 suggests that there was little change regarding the amount of lights on, showing no significance.
 Due to these other factors, the extent to which custodian behavior was altered when daily reminders were sent is unclear.
-This somewhat supports our hypothesis, since daily reminders had caused a statistically significant decrease in electricity, but it is hard to confirm if the reminders were followed.
-The change in electricity did not align with a change in the percentage of lights on, except for the third week, which had a very slight correlation.
-ANOVA was used to find significant differences in the p-values.
+This somewhat supports our hypothesis, since daily reminders had caused a statistically significant decrease in electricity, but it is hard to clearly confirm if the reminders were followed.
+The change in electricity did not align with a change in the percentage of lights on, with the exception of the third week, which had a very slight correlation.
 These findings suggest that it is difficult to determine if turning off the lights had a major impact on custodian behavior in a New York Public High School setting, and that other factors need to be examined.
 In Figure 7, evening and overall electricity consumption were compared over the 30 days of the experiment.
 The data showed that changes in electricity consumption overnight correlated to changes in the total electricity consumption of the day.
-In addition, the electricity usage during evenings made up a significant portion of the total electricity used in the entire day meaning that a change in the electricity consumption during the evening may lead to a considerable change in the overall electricity usage.
-It was hypothesized that the discrepancy between the lack of a significant difference in the lights and the considerable difference in the electricity consumption could also be in part because of how the custodians might have become more vigilant of their actions and the surroundings when cleaning the classrooms.
-For instance, the computers in the computer room or the smartboards in the room might have been noticed as well and were turned off along with the lights.
-Reminders to perform these actions might have also been distributed along with the reminders to turn off the lights of the classroom.
-The reminder to turn off the lights might have also been extended to other rooms within the school, including the teacher's lounge, the principal's office, or other areas.
-In addition, the reminders may have created a culture and increased awareness of conserving electricity among staff, leading to less electricity usage.
+In addition, the electricity usage during evenings made up a significant portion of the total electricity used in the duration of the entire day meaning that a change in the electricity consumption during the evening may lead to a significant change in the overall electricity usage.